Thomas LOUAIL

 About me

-My research lies at the intersection of several disciplines, blending computer science, computational social science and complex systems.
-I currently work on content consumption dynamics on internet platforms, by combining digital traces of individual activity with survey and interview data.
-I currently lead several collaborative projects on this topic (see below), including RECORDS (2020-2024), a partnership between several CNRS social science units, Sciences Po Paris and the streaming platform Deezer.
-We investigate the social and spatial diversity of listening habits and tastes, the worldwide circulation of new music, and the relationship between the music preferences people declared in surveys and their everyday streaming habits.
+My work lies at the intersection of several scientific disciplines, blending computer science, computational social science and complex systems.
+I currently work on consumption dynamics of cultural content on internet platforms, by combining digital traces of individual activity with survey and interview data.
+I lead several collaborative projects on this topic (see below), including RECORDS (2020-2024), a partnership between several CNRS social science units, Sciences Po Paris and the music streaming platform Deezer.
+We investigate the social and spatial diversity of listening habits and tastes, the circulation of new music, and the relationship between the music preferences people declared in surveys and their everyday streaming habits.

 Publications